• Meeting AP CSP College Board Requirements

 Iteration (Big Idea 3)

 Loops run the game: requestAnimationFrame drives the render loop, setInterval handles autosave (10s), position broadcasting (50ms), and powerup spawning (5s).
+The SlitherRush server tick loop runs at 30 Hz, iterating all arenas, players, and bullets each frame.
 The question system iterates through visited_squares to track progress.

 Lists / Collections (Big Idea 3)